Updated: Aug 6, 2021

 Verify their Product Management and/or Product Marketing growth and experience

 Ask for previous engagements where they have delivered the similar value you are seeking

-Don’t get hung up on certifications such as SAFe™ or Pragmatic Institute (AKA Pragmatic Marketing®) as they aren’t a replacement for real world experience, but understand what modern approaches the consultant practices
+While certifications such as SAFe™ or Pragmatic Institute (AKA Pragmatic Marketing®) can be valuable, they aren’t a replacement for real world experience.
+Understand what modern approaches the consultant practices for your project.